 The Organization reports unconditional grants and contributions as without donor restrictions and available for general operations, unless specifically restricted by the donor.
 If such unconditional grants and contributions are received with donor stipulations that limit the use of the donated funds for a particular purpose or for a specific period of time, they are reported as net assets with donor restrictions.
 When the stipulated time restriction ends or the purpose of the restriction is met, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+Grants and contributions received with donor-imposed conditions and restrictions that are met in the same reporting period are reported as support without donor restrictions and increase net assets without donor restrictions.

-Sustaining partner fees is contract income which is generally recognized at the point in time that the underlying event occurs and/or over the contract period for benefits available throughout the contract.
+Sustaining partner fees, which are noncancellable, is contract income which is generally recognized at the point in time that the underlying event occurs and/or over the contract period for benefits available throughout the contract.
+The portion of fees that have not been recognized as income are included in the statement of financial position as accounts receivable and deferred revenue since the noncancellable contracts provide an unconditional right to consideration.

-Membership dues revenue is recognized ratably over the membership period, which begins in the month dues are paid.
+Membership dues, which are nonrefundable, are recognized ratably over the membership period because the benefits to members are consistent throughout the year.
 The portion of dues that relates to a membership period extending beyond year end is reported as deferred membership dues.